Swimmer’s Drone Snafu in Hudson River Adventure

 The world-famous endurance swimmer, Lewis Pugh, found himself in deep waters this week, but not just due to his 315-mile swim challenge of the Hudson River.
 The real trouble bubbled up when his team's drone took to the skies in a restricted area.

-Lewis Pugh, known for his daring swims across global water bodies, began his Hudson River journey on August 13, aiming to finish in New York City's Battery Park on September 13.
+Lewis Pugh, known for his daring swims across global water bodies, began his Hudson River journey on August 13, aiming to finish in City’s Battery Park on September 13.
 However, just a day into this epic swim, a video shared on social media showcased drone footage from the High Peaks Wilderness.

 This immediately raised eyebrows, as it's illegal to launch drones in the wilderness and primitive areas of the Adirondack Park.